-Do not use a car seat that has been in a crash, has been recalled, is too old (check with the manufacturer), has any cracks in its frame, or is missing parts.
+Do not use a car seat that has been in a crash, has been recalled, is too old (check the expiration date or use 6 years from date of manufacture if there is no expiration date), has any cracks in its frame, or is missing parts.

-Make sure it has a label from the manufacturer and instructions.
+Make sure it has labels from the manufacturer and instructions.

 Call the car seat manufacturer if you have questions about the safety of your seat.